Abolish the sh*t out of your Nice Guy Syndrome.

 - Nice guys try to hide their perceived flaws and mistakes.

-- Nice guys put other people’s needs and wants before their own.
+- Nice guys constantly put other people’s needs and wants before their own.

 - Nice guys sacrifice their personal power and often play the role of a victim.